Politically Georgia

 Today’s newsletter highlights:

-Georgia Attorney General Chris Carr, a Republican, has not joined that lawsuit, despite the state’s hospitals and businesses receiving more than $780 million in NIH support in the 12 months that ended in September.
-They are responsible for nearly 12,000 jobs in Georgia.
+Georgia Republican Attorney General Chris Carr has not joined a lawsuit seeking to block the Trump administration’s cuts to biomedical research, despite Georgia hospitals and businesses receiving more than $780 million in recent funding responsible for nearly 12,000 jobs.

 It’s a tough political situation for Carr, who is running for governor in 2026 in a state that voted for Trump in November.
 Two other swing states that Trump captured in November — Michigan and North Carolina — did join the lawsuit.
 But both states have Democratic attorneys general, making the politics more convenient.